Tuesday, 23 February 2021

 In the next few weeks I made friends with Luis, a young Paulista male from Franco da Rocha-SP who roamed the floor handing out vynil paste to us operators, setting it on heated metal stands stationed between the pressing machines.
 Luis had projecting front teeth and was known by other Brazilians as 'Dentinho' (Little tooth).
 He wore long hair - as it was common in the early 1970s - and had a nonchalant attitude about things which resonated well with me.
 Soon we became real friends so at quitting time he would wait for me at the factory entrance and we would walk together towards Wilson Avenue where both of us lived.

-Oftentimes we entered a corner shop on the corner of Main Street & Komorn St. It probably belonged to the family that occupied the house.
+Oftentimes we entered a shop on the corner of Main Street & Komorn St. It probably belonged to the family that occupied the house in the back of the shop.
 There was a lady who asked our orders and gave us hot coffee on white paper cups.
-I usually got myself an factory apple pie to munch with the coffee with sugar and cream.
-She wore a red apron and seemed content that she had customers from the record foactory so early in the morning.
-She probably knew the different times of shift change.
+I usually got myself pre-wrapped piece of industrialized apple pie to munch with the coffee with sugar and cream.
+She wore a red apron and seemed content she had customers from the record foactory so early in the morning.
+She probably knew the different times of shift changes.
 This was the morning shift in and the night shift out.
-She must have made some business starting 7:30 and endingk 8:30.
+She must have made some business from 7:30 to 8:30 am.

 Dentinho and I didn't spend too long in the coffee-shop.
-Just the time to eat a pie, drink hot coffee, talk a little about Brazil and then out we went on Komorn Street turning right and walking until we reached Wilson Avenue where I veered left and Dentinho turned right.
+Just the time to eat a pie, drink hot coffee, talk a little about Brazil and then out we went walking on Komorn Stree until we reached Wilson Avenue which point, I veered left and Dentinho turned right.

 Sometimes we sat down at the table next to the window, looked out at the freezing weather and longed to be in our beds after a long night's work.
 At the end of Komorn Street I veered left for I lived on the 1st floor of a go-go bar just at the corner of Barbara Street and Dentinho turned right for he lived opposite the Wilson Avenue School not too far from Saint Stephen's Church.